krishaamer/green-filter-research/research/literature/ai.md

 The advances in the capabilities of large AI model mean we’ve reached a point, where it’s possible to achieve UI and UX which previously was science fiction.

+There’s early evidence it’s possible to assess the quality of LLM output in a transparent way (Liang et al. (2022))

 ## Design for Human-AI Interaction {#design-for-human-ai-interaction}

 ## Personalized Artificial Intelligence (AI) Interaction Design (IxD) {#personalized-artificial-intelligence-ai-interaction-design-ixd}